Try Out Our NEW Disneyland Ticket Calculator!

 Riviera Resort Standard Room

-When it comes to choosing a hotel and a room, everyone wants something different.
+When it comes to choosing a Disney Resort hotel and a room, everyone wants something different.
 Some may want luxury, others may be looking for something more family-friendly, and still, others are happy as long as it has a bed and somewhere to take a hot shower.
 Disney’s Riviera Resort is a perfect blend of the first two: an upscale atmosphere filled with enough amenities to keep the kids happy.

 Those who mark the quality of a hotel by how beautiful the bathroom is will also not be disappointed.
-Shiny white marble and tile, coppery fixtures, wallpaper that looks like it came from a chic dress shop in Paris – these are just about the prettiest bathrooms you’ll find in all of Walt Disney World.
+Shiny white marble and tile, coppery fixtures, wallpaper that looks like it came from a chic dress shop in Paris – these are just about the prettiest bathrooms you’ll find in all of Walt Disney World Resort.

 Tower Studio